seivan/NumeralExtension/README.md

 ###Contact

-If you end up using VectorArithmetic in a project, I'd love to hear about it.
+If you end up using NumeralExtension in a project, I'd love to hear about it.

 email: [seivan.heidari@icloud.com](mailto:seivan.heidari@icloud.com)
 twitter: [@seivanheidari](https://twitter.com/seivanheidari)